vjrantal/bot-sample/README.md

 # Bot Sample

-A sample bot using the [Microsoft Bot Framework](https://dev.botframework.com) that demonstrates one way to automate bot testing.
 A clear and simple base case bot using the [Microsoft Bot Framework](https://dev.botframework.com) that demonstrates:

 * One way to automate bot testing